Oct 10, 2009

 This version, from the more refined Kinko style, differs considerably from the previous Myôan version and is played on a modern shakuhachi with the inner bore coated in urushi lacquer.
 The difference is a brighter, more penetrating sound.

-4. Kinko Style Honkyoku: Shika no Tohne SIMURA, Zenpo (Satosi) & Yohmei
+4. Kinko Style Honkyoku: Shika no Tohne SIMURA Zenpo Satosi & Yohmei

 Shika no Tohne (The Distant Cry of the Deer) is one of the most famous of all shakuhachi pieces.
 Composed as a duet, it programmatically depicts two deer, male and female, calling out to each other in the through the Autumn forest.